‘Tough year’ for measles and other infectious diseases in US

 This rare and deadly illness saw a small but worrisome increase last summer.
 Eastern equine encephalitis got its name because it was first seen in horses in Massachusetts.

 Among those who died was Scott Mosman, an outdoors-loving mechanical engineer in Taunton, Massachusetts.
-It’s not clear when Mosman was bitten by a mosquito, but it likely happened while working in his yard, said Sami Fam, a friend and former colleague.
+It is not clear when Mosman was bitten by a mosquito, but it likely happened while working in his yard, said Sami Fam, a friend and former colleague.

 ”He’s kind of a big kid who always thought he was invincible,” said Fam.